Artan Consulting, Singapore

 Web applications have become a core part of daily lives, often processing sensitive user data like personal data, payment information, and intellectual property.
 A single vulnerability can put organisations in a position of considerable financial, reputational and legal risk.

-One such example that was made apparent to the tech world in 2021, was when a major technology company fell victim to a breach due to an Unremediated vulnerability in a web app, compromising over 500,000 user accounts.
+One such example that was made apparent to the tech world in 2021, was when a major technology company fell victim to a breach due to an unremediated vulnerability in a web app, compromising over 500,000 user accounts.
 These cases highlight the need for penetration testing, which guarantees

 Black box testing approaches a web application as a closed system.
 The tester does not know anything about the application architecture, source code, or configurations.
 This approach mimics the external attacker mindset by focusing on reconnaissance, vulnerability scanning, and exploitation.